Parent Involvement Policy

 - Provide a Title I website which will inform parents of Title I programs, a calendar and other services, district and site parent meetings, links to additional parent resources, and state standards

-- Conduct an annual parent advisory council meeting
+- Conduct an annual district advisory council meeting

 - Strive to provide information in the parents’ primary language